Before you close your business

 Find out more about cancelling your PAYG withholding.

-These tax issues can include:
+These can include:

 • fringe benefits tax

-• superannuation
+• PAYG

-You should consider whether Capital Gains Tax (CGT) and Goods and Services Tax (GST) applies when you close your business.
-For example, if you registered your business for GST, you may need to include GST in the price of individual business assets that you sell.
-You may also need to make GST adjustments on your final activity statement, including for assets you hold after cancellation.
+Capital gains tax (CGT) and GST may apply when you close your business.
+For example, you may need to include GST in the price of business assets that you sell.

 Your business might need to:

-• lodge activity statements
+• lodge BAS

-• lodge pay as you go (PAYG) withholding reports
+• lodge PAYG withholding reports

-• repay goods and services tax (GST) credit refunds
+• repay GST credit refunds

-• pay outstanding tax debts
+• pay outstanding tax debts.

 You can cancel your ABN online through the Australian Business Register or through your tax agent.
-You need to cancel your ABN within 28 days of ceasing business.

 Find out more about cancelling your ABN.

-8. Know what business records you need to keep
+9. Know what business records you need to keep

 • financial records